ReenadeviRajan/Question-similarity-identification/README.md

    9. The input text ask_question function will execute.
   10. The input is an image.
 It extracts the text from the image and executes the ask_question function.
   11. When the Latex input is given to convert into the sympy form.
 Then find out the similarity.
-  12. The output file is stored as text named Duplicate.
+  12. The output text file is stored as Duplicate.txt.
 It contains the Input Question, Similar Question with similarity percentage.